 Solvent Based Paints

-The solvents in the solvent based paint products give off very strong fumes and smell that make it difficult for painters to use without wearing a mask.
-These odours and fumes were and still are especially noticeable when you walk into a commercial building that’s been freshly painted as commercial buildings are more likely to be painted with a solvent based paint because it has a longer durable coating.
+The solvent based paint products emit strong toxic fumes and strong odors that make it difficult for painters to use without wearing a mask.
+These odours and fumes were and still are especially noticeable when you walk into a commercial building that’s been freshly painted as commercial buildings are still most likely to be painted with a solvent based paint because it has a longer durable coating.

-Although rare in today’s interior home painting, oil paints can be used on trims and baseboards and doors especially exterior doors as it will give the utmost of durability factor.
-Most painting companies today will recommend a semi-gloss paint finish on the trim, baseboards, cove molding and interior doors, while and eggshell sheen finish for interior walls.
+Although not as popular anymore in today’s interior home painting oil paints are sometimes used on trim, baseboards and doors especially exterior doors as it will give the utmost of durability factor.
+Most painting companies today will recommend a semi-gloss paint finish for exterior and on the trim, baseboards, cove molding and interior doors,and eggshell sheen finish for interior walls.

-Oil-based paints are extremely durable and can withstand routine contact, making them ideal for moldings and trims.
-And because the resin of an oil-based paint creates a hard coating that isn’t breathable, this option resists stains and rust over time.
-Keep in mind, though, that oil-based paints have a stronger odor than water-based paints, and will take more time to dry.
-They’re also harder to clean, too.
+Oil-based paints are extremely durable and can withstand rough contact making them ideal for moldings and trims.
+The resin of an oil-based paint creates a hard coating that is not breathable, and helps to resists stains and rust over time.
+Apart from the strong fumes, take longer to dry and oil-based solvent paints are harder to remove from flooring, skin or clothing.

 Water Based Paints

-Water-based paints also named latex paints have a quick dry time, little to no smell and are environmentally safe.
-Water based paints are made up of a pigment, a binder and a percentage of water.
+Water-based paints also named latex or acrylic paints have a quick dry time, little to no smell and are environmentally safe.
+They are made up of a pigment, a binder and a percentage of water.
 They adhere well to the drywall surface if properly prepped and are easily used to paint over existing oil-based paints.

-Because water-based paint products dry quicker than the solvent based paints and produce very little to no odor or fumes, the homeowner can safely stay in the same room whilst the painter is painting.
+Because water-based paint products dry quicker than the solvent-based paints and produce very little to no odors or fumes, the homeowner can safely stay in the same room while the painter is painting.

 When painting any room using water based paints is the enviro safe way to go.
-With a huge array of paint colour choices and paint finishes that have great durability and wash factors.
-Today’s water based paints are just as durable and easily washable as their almost extinct solvent based paint predecessor, the biggest difference is they do not emit strong fumes or odours making them human and environmentally safe to work with and to be around.
+With a never ending selection of paint colour choices and paint finishes that have long durability and easy wash factors, today’s water-based paints are the better choice than their almost extinct solvent-based paint predecessor.
+The elimination of the emission of strong volatile organic compounds (VOCS) make it the safer for human and environmentally safe choice to go with.

 How To Tell The Difference Between the Water Based and Oil Based Paints

-A quick way to know if the paint on your current walls is oil-based or water based is by wiping it with a wet rag.
-The rag can be wet with soap and water or alcohol.
-Once you have wiped the walls several times and remove the rag take a look and see if there is paint on it.
-If there is paint on the rag that means the paint is water based whereas is there is no paint on the rag that clearily says it is an oil a.k.a. solvent based paint.
+A quick way to tell the difference and to know if the paint on your current walls is oil-based or water-based is by wiping it with a rag that is wet with either soap and water or alcohol.
+After wiping the wall surface, if there is paint on the rag it means the paint is water based and if there is no paint colour rubbed off onto the rag that is a clear sign of oil based paint.